Home > Interview > “Architects Use Glass to Add Touch of Class to Structures”

 “Architects Use Glass to Add Touch of Class to Structures”

-After winning TFT Architect of the Year award, Christine Reyes Espinosa-Erlanda Associate, Godwin Austen Johnson shares her journey in the field and what are her key success mantras.
+After winning the TFT Architect of the Year award, Christine Reyes Espinosa-Erlanda Associate, Godwin Austen Johnson shares her journey in the field and what are her key success mantras.
 Here are the excerpts…

 What inspired you to become an architect?
 How has been your journey so far since you started your career?